 Nearly three years later, in their minutes of November 11, 1845, trustees record: “Resolved by the board of Trustees we deem it expedient to elect a faculty and open a school on the first Monday in January next.”
 On that same date, they also named Huestis the President of the Institute.
 Classes began in the Institute Building, now known as Pioneer Hall, with two professors: President Huestis, who taught Natural and Moral Science and belles lettres, and Johnson Pierson, who taught ancient languages and literature.
 Mathematics was added to the curriculum later that year.

 James Harlan was named President of the Institute in 1853.
-Known as a man of national and political interests, Harlan, an Iowa City lawyer and businessman, determined to advance the educational status of the Institute.
+Known as a man of national and political interests, Harlan, an Iowa City lawyer, and businessman was determined to advance the educational status of the Institute.
 He successfully raised funds to construct a second building, now Old Main, and expanded the curriculum, adding political economy and theology, as well as piano, drawing, French and German classes.
 At his urging, on February 15, 1855, the Institute’s name was changed to Iowa Wesleyan University to emphasize its enlarged college program and its sponsorship by the Iowa Conference of the Methodist Episcopal Church, granted in 1849.

 The first college-level graduate of Iowa Wesleyan was Winfield Scott Mayne, who earned a B.A. degree in 1856.
 In 1859, Lucy Webster Killpatrick was the first woman granted a B.A. degree at Iowa Wesleyan.
 Belle Babb Mansfield, the first woman to be admitted to the bar in the United States, graduated from Iowa Wesleyan in 1866.
 Susan Mosely Grandison, the first female black graduate, earned her degree in 1885.
-Keyroku Miazaki from Tokyo, Japan, attended 1890- 91, the first documented international student.
-In 1958, Iowa Wesleyan graduate James Van Allen ‘35 discovered the earth’s radiation belts.
-These radiation belts now bear his name and allowed modern space travel to the moon and the International Space Station; of which, Iowa Wesleyan graduate and NASA astronaut Peggy Whitson ‘81 became the first female commander of the International Space Station.
-She set numerous records on three missions in 2002, 2007-08 and 2016-17.
+Keyroku Miazaki from Tokyo, Japan, attended 1890- 91, was the first documented international student.
+In 1958, Iowa Wesleyan graduate James Van Allen ‘35 discovered the earth’s radiation belts; these radiation belts now bear his name and allowed modern space travel to the moon allowing Iowa Wesleyan graduate and NASA astronaut Peggy Whitson ‘81 to become the first female commander of the International Space Station.
+She set numerous records on three missions in 2002, 2007-08, and 2016-17.